The Aesthetics of Displacement and the Critique of Global Extractive Reason: William Blake’s Book of Urizen (1794/1818)

 Fig. 2.
 William Blake, The First Book of Urizen, Plate 5, Copy A, 1794.
 Relief etching, color printed with hand coloring, 5.83 x 3.94 in.
 (14.80 x 10.00 cm.), Department of Prints and Drawings, Yale Center for British Art, Paul Mellon Collection

 The title plate of Blake’s book sets out the work’s central dynamics and designs on the spectator with recourse to the domain of myth and Blake’s use of word dynamics (Fig. 1).
-It is the Book of Urizen, the character in Blake’s mythology who represents rationality as hegemonic force of self, state, and global governance at once transcendent and imminent, existing within everyone.
+It is the Book of Urizen, the character in Blake’s mythology who represents rationality as hegemonic force of self, state, and global governance at once transcendent and immanent, existing within everyone.
 He is, as the pun suggests, “your reason.”
 Here Urizen appears on the artwork’s title plate, the illuminated book’s threshold.
 His position is marked by death.
 The paradigmatic iconographical form of biblical law—Moses’s decalogue, engraved text of the ten commandments on stone—rises behind the figure.
 Urizen kneels, eyes closed, knees to chest, hands outstretched, a quill in each.
 He’s writing the interiority.
 His beard spills over onto a book opened to the viewer, marked by Blake’s experimental technique of color printing.
 Blotches of color appear.
 Blake’s image seems to demonstrate: the hegemony of instrumental reason has engendered only aesthetic chaos.

 On plate five, Blake represents Urizen in the text below and shows the effects of excessive rationality’s dangers in the fiery visual field above (Fig. 2).
 The poet observes: